BirdeeHub/nixCats-nvim/README.md

 If you use lazy,nvim, consider using the lazy.nvim wrapper [in luaUtils template](./nix/templates/luaUtils/lua/nixCatsUtils) documented in [:h luaUtils](./nix/nixCatsHelp/luaUtils.txt) and [demonstrated here](./nix/templates/kickstart-nvim).
 The luaUtils template also contains other simple tools that will help if you want your configuration to still load without nix involved in any way.

-##### (just remember to change your $EDITOR variable, the reason why is explained below)
+##### (just remember to change your $EDITOR variable if you named your package something other than nvim!)

 ## Attention: <a name="attention"></a>
-> You may launch your nixCats via any name you would like to choose.
+> You may launch your neovim built via nixCats with any name you would like to choose.

 > The default launch name is the package name in the packageDefinitions set in flake.nix for that package.
 You may then make any other aliases that you please as long as they do not conflict.